Farvater-max/test-project-cypress/README.md

   Project has [github workflow](https://github.com/Farvater-max/test-project-cypress/blob/main/.github/workflows/cypress-test.yaml) which triggered by `push` or `create pull request` in `main` branch.
 It flow runs remotely `Ubuntu` with node and install `npm dependensies` including `cypress`.
 After that flow will start script command `npm run test` and publish commit change on github pages and shaping the new test report.
 Also if you create `pull request` after tests run you'll get comment in pull request with message about success actions and link on the new test report

-  Command `npm run test` in turn launches `cypress run --browser Chrome` and starts a series commands namely `combine-reports`, `generate-report`, `copy-screenshots` which responce for formation and combine json report, generating from json report html report, and clumping to final report failed test screenshots.
+  Command `npm run test` in turn launches `cypress run --browser Chrome` and starts a series commands namely `combine-reports`, `generate-report`, which responce for formation and combine json report, generating from json report html report, and clumping to final report.
 It work by using packages "mochawesome", "mochawesome-merge", and "mochawesome-report-generator"

+  Final report include passed and failed test, but if test case failed, report has contains video of passing the test case and screenshot in the moment of failed check.
+Test project has a few allowded mistakes to demonstrate how looks failed test case in report

 </details>